nicolopomini/spe2/README.md

 The original simulator has been modified, to implement the _Trivial Carrier Sensing_ protocol and the _Realistic Propagation_.
 Two new optional flags have been added to the main file of the simulator:
 - `-p` (or `--protocol`) to set the protocol.
 Use either `aloha` or `trivial` to set one of the two protocols;
 - `-r` (or `--xxx`) to set the reception method.
+It was preferred to add two flags instead of putting these new parameters inside the `config.json` file, because in this way is easier to automatically run the simulator with different settings.
+In fact, the whole process of launching the simulation and analysing the results is executed by a script -- see later for details.

 In addition to that, a new python module, called _analysis_, has been added.
 It reads the outputs of the simulations and it prepares the plots.
 This module is expecting to find the raw files of the outputs of the simulations divided by type of simulations: